 What happens when I call 911?

-When a call-taker receives a 911 call and answers it, the phone information pops up on a computer screen (see technology).
+When the call-taker answers a 911 call, the phone information pops up on a computer screen (see technology).
 While speaking to the caller the call-taker adds information that is received into the computer.
-The dispatcher then pulls the call up on his/her screen and dispatches the appropriate personnel, even while the call-taker is still speaking with you.
-The call-taker continuously adds additional information to the call in the computer.
-In turn, the dispatcher continuously pulls up the additional information and updates responding personnel.
+The dispatcher then pulls the call up on his/her screen and dispatches the appropriate personnel.
+This is happening simultaneously while the call-taker is still speaking with the caller.
+The call-taker continuously updates information into the computer.
+In turn, the dispatcher is able to update the responding personnel with the new information.

-You may not understand why we ask certain questions, or it may seem trivial to you, but we ask for several reasons, ranging from your safety and that of the officers/firefighters down to investigative purposes.
-Answer all questions.
-Keep your answers focused on the question (keep it as brief as you can), if we need you to expand on your answer, we’ll ask.
+We ask questions for several reasons, ranging from your safety and that of the officers/firefighters and also for investigative purposes.
+Answer all questions briefly if you can.
+Keep your answers focused on the question, if we need you to expand on your answer, we’ll ask.

 DO NOT make up answers – if you really don’t know, then tell us that.

-There may be times when we have to put you on hold for a moment – DO NOT hang up.
+DO NOT hang up - There may be times when we have to put you on hold for a moment.
+Know that we do care, trust us to do our very best to help you.
 If you can’t stay on the phone, then put it down without hanging up if you’re able to do so safely.
 That way we can still hear what’s going on.
-Know that we do care, trust us to do our very best to help you.
 Your safety is our number one concern.

 - Do not hang up

-If you accidentally dial 911, please stay on the line and let us know that.
+If you accidentally dial 911, please stay on the line to explain that no assistance is needed.
 If we receive a 911 hang up, we will call the phone number back.
-If we are unable to make contact, we will send officers.
+If we are unable to make contact, our policy is to send officers.
 If we make contact with you and you say everything is fine, that’s usually the end of it.
 However, on occasion we may still send officers to do a welfare check on you.
 Playing on the phone puts those who do need immediate help in danger and puts you in danger of being prosecuted for making a false report.